npomfret/upgrading-react-native/README.md

     npm install -g react-native-git-upgrade
     react-native-git-upgrade

-## Then resolve the conflicts in the xocde project file
+## Then resolve the conflicts in the xcode project file

 todo!